1. Every member of the NDYA Program is expected to show good sportsmanship and courtesy at all times. This includes:

 b.
 In the event of a tie for the League Championship at the end of the season, the number of games required for a regular league session must be rolled, total pins including handicap for number of games deciding the winner.
 In rolling-off for the Championship, all bowlers must be regular team members.
 If a bowler(s) is not available, the team must take an absentee score.
 Additional games do not count toward individual or team scores.

 a.
-To be eligible for league end-of-season awards, bowlers must have rolled at least 45 games or 2/3 of the scheduled league games, whichever.
+To be eligible for league end-of-season awards, bowlers must have rolled at least 45 games or 2/3 of the scheduled league games, whichever is lower.

 b.
 Most Improved Bowler award will be determined by the greatest number of pins of improvement from 5 league sessions until the end of the season.